 2020 Web Design Trends to Watch For

-2020 is almost here, and with the new year comes new website design trends.
+It's 2020 and with the new year comes new website design trends.
 Take a moment to think about the websites you’ve seen throughout the last few months.
 You can probably think of a handful that stuck out to you based on their user-friendly interface and appealing layout.
 The same goes for the websites with a terrible user experience - they stick with you and might even leave you with a negative feeling about the brand.

 In today's vast and saturated online world, an amazing user experience and creative web design aren't just nice extra things to have, they’re expected and necessary for running a successful website.
 Therefore, we took the time to highlight the new UX design trends making a major impact in the web design world this year.
 Our design team did not produce all of these amazing designs, but we think it's important to highlight the skilled design work that caught our eye.